-We present sensitive aperture synthesis observations of the nearby, late-type spiral galaxy NGC 6503, and produce HI maps of considerably higher quality than previous observations by van Moorsel & Wells (1985).
+We present sensitive aperture synthesis observations of the nearby, late-type spiral galaxy NGC 6503, and produce H I maps of considerably higher quality than previous observations by van Moorsel and Wells.
 We find that the velocity field, while remarkably regular, contains clear evidence for irregularities.
-The HI is distributed over an area much larger than the optical image of the galaxy, with spiral features in the outer parts and localized holes within the HI distribution.
-The absence of absorption towards the nearby quasar 1748+700 yields an upper limit of $5 \times 10^{17} \, \mathrm{cm}^{-2}$ for the column density of cold HI gas along a line of sight which should intersect the disk at a radius of 29 kpc.
-This suggests that the radial extent of the HI disk is not much larger than that which we trace in HI emission (23 kpc).
-The observed HI distribution is inconsistent with models of a single thin or thick disk.
-Instead, the data require a model containing a thin disk plus a thicker low column-density HI layer that rotates more slowly than the thin disk and that extends only to approximately the optical radius.
-This suggests that the presence of extra-planar gas in this galaxy is largely the result of star formation in the disk rather than cold gas accretion.
+The H I is distributed over an area much larger than the optical image of the galaxy, with spiral features in the outer parts and localized holes within the H I distribution.
+The absence of absorption toward the nearby quasar 1748+700 yields an upper limit of $5 \times 10^{17}$ cm-2 for the column density of cold H I gas along a line of sight which should intersect the disk at a radius of 29 kpc.
+This suggests that the radial extent of the H I disk is not much larger than that which we trace in H I emission (23 kpc).
+The observed H I distribution is inconsistent with models of a single thin or thick disk.
+Instead, the data require a model containing a thin disk plus a thicker low column-density H I layer that rotates more slowly than the thin disk and that extends only to approximately the optical radius.
+This suggests that the presence of extraplanar gas in this galaxy is largely the result of star formation in the disk rather than cold gas accretion.
 Improved techniques for interferometric imaging including multi-scale Clean that were used in this work are also described.

-Subject headings: galaxies: individual (NGC 6503) - galaxies: ISM - galaxies: kinematics and dynamics - galaxies: spiral - methods: data analysis
+Key words: galaxies: individual (NGC 6503) - galaxies: ISM - galaxies: kinematics and dynamics - galaxies: spiral - methods: data analysis

-1. Introduction
+1. INTRODUCTION

-Attention was drawn to the relatively nearby, low-luminosity spiral galaxy NGC 6503 by the occurrence of a bright quasar only 5.3 arc minutes away.
+Attention was drawn to the relatively nearby, low-luminosity spiral galaxy NGC 6503 by the occurrence of a bright quasar only 5.3 arcmin away.
 Deep optical plates taken by Arp et al. (1976) show wisps or spiral arms in the outermost portions of the NW part of the galaxy, which were in the direction of, but did not approach, the quasar.
-The neutral hydrogen was observed with the Westerbork Synthesis Radio Telescope by Shostak, Willis, & Crane (1981) and later with the early, incomplete VLA by van Moorsel & Wells (1985).
+The neutral hydrogen was observed with the Westerbork Synthesis Radio Telescope by Shostak et al. (1981) and later with the early, incomplete VLA by van Moorsel & Wells (1985).
 Neither group found any connection between the quasar and the galaxy.
-The images obtained by van Moorsel & Wells (1985) revealed a very regular rotation curve, but were sensitive only down to a column density of 1.3×10^{20} cm-2.
+The images obtained by van Moorsel & Wells (1985) revealed a very regular rotation curve, but were sensitive only down to a column density of $1.3 \times 10^{20} \ \text{cm}^{-2}$ .

 Although quasars are no longer thought to be directly linked to nearby galaxies, NGC 6503 remains an interesting target: its proximity, isolation, and regular kinematics make it ideal for detailed structural studies to understand better the formation and evolution of nearby spirals.
-We therefore undertook to re-observe this galaxy using the full VLA with improved receivers in the C array in order to obtain substantially better spatial and spectral resolution with improved sensitivity.
-Improvements in software allowed us to take advantage of the bright quasar for calibration with-
+We therefore undertook to reobserve this galaxy using the full VLA with improved receivers in the C array in order to obtain substantially better spatial and spectral resolution with improved sensitivity.
+Improvements in software allowed us to take advantage of the bright quasar for calibration without suffering the sidelobe problems encountered particularly by Shostak et al. (1981) and further improvements allowed us to image the galaxy with very little loss of fidelity due to missing short spacings.